-Asking Questions and Defining Problems Asking questions and defining problems in grades K-2 builds on prior experiences and progresses to simple descriptive questions that can be tested.
-(K-2 ETS1-1) Developing and Using Models Modeling in K-2 builds on prior experiences and progresses to include using and developing models (i.e., diagram, drawing, physical replica, diorama, dramatization, storyboard) that represent concrete events or design solutions.
-(K-2 ETS 1-2, 2-LS2-2) LS4.D: Biodiversity and Humans There are many different kinds of living things in any area, and they exist in different places on land and in water.
+Core Ideas (DCI) There are many different kinds of living things in any area, and they exist in different places on land and in water.
 (2-LS4-1) LS2.A: Interdependent Relationships in Ecosystems Plants depend on water and light to grow.
 (2-LS2-1) Plants depend on animals for pollination or to move their seeds around.
 (2-LS2-2) ETS1.B: Developing Possible Solutions Designs can be conveyed through sketches, drawings, or physical models.
 These representations are useful in communicating ideas for a problem's solutions to other people.
-(2-LS2-2) ETS1.A: Defining and Delimiting Engineering Problems Disciplinary Core Ideas A situation that people want to change or create can be approached as a problem to be solved through engineering.
-(K-2- ETS1-1) (DCI) Ask questions, make observations, and gather information about a situation people want to change (e.g., climate change) to define a simple problem that can be solved through the development of a new or improved object or tool.
+(2-LS2-2) ETS1.A: Defining and Delimiting Engineering Problems A situation that people want to change or create can be approached as a problem to be solved through engineering.
+(K-2- ETS1-1) Ask questions, make observations, and gather information about a situation people want to change (e.g., climate change) to define a simple problem that can be solved through the development of a new or improved object or tool.
 (K-2- ETS1-1) Before beginning to design a solution, it is important to clearly understand the problem.
-(K-2- ET\$1-1) ETS1.B: Developing Possible Solutions Designs can be conveyed through sketches, drawings, or physical models.
+(K-2- ETS1-1) Designs can be conveyed through sketches, drawings, or physical models.
 These representations are useful in communicating ideas for a problem's solutions, such as climate change, to other people.
-(K-2-ETS1-2) ET\$1.C: Optimizing the Design Solution Because there is always more than one possible solution to a problem, it is useful to compare and
+(K-2-ETS1-2) ETS1.B: Developing Possible Solution Designs can be conveyed through sketches, drawings, or physical models.
+These representations are useful in communicating ideas for a problem's solutions, such as climate change, to other people.
+(K-2-ETS1-2) ETS1.B: Developing Possible Solution Designs can be conveyed through sketches, drawings, or physical models.
+These representations Crosscutting Concepts (CCC) Cause & Effect Events have causes that generate observable patterns.
+(2-LS2-1) Structure and Function The shape and stability of structures of natural and designed objects are related to their function(s).
+(K-2-ETS1-2, 2-LS2-2)